-The MSc.
-Digital Feature Film Production requires evidence of the ability to achieve advanced production standards.
+The Digital Feature Film Production Programme requires evidence of the ability to achieve advanced production standards.
 Supervisors with feature film production experience will assist students in achieving their aims of creating a full-length film.
 Students will clearly demonstrate their increased knowledge of technology and their understanding of feature film creation as well as marketing and distribution strategies.
 In order to achieve these outcomes, the degree is reliant on a production crew functioning as an autonomous and independent unit.

-Your work throughout the duration of this MSc. programme will require a significant element of independent development and research, allied with group and individual project work as required.
+Your work throughout the duration of this programme will require a significant element of independent development and research, allied with group and individual project work as required.
 Along with your ongoing assignment work you will attend formal lectures offered by film academics, expert practioners, industry strategists and key figures from the world of film and broadcasting in Ireland and abroad.

 Students will have full library access and lending rights through the Dublin Business School (Aungier Street campus) and the Irish Film Institute resource library.

 Students will have the option of undertaking an optional industry visit to London in order to visit and make connections with key industry strategists, distributors, sales agents and post production facilities.